swapnilogale/rounded/getting-started/where-do-i-manage-my-account.md

 # Where do I manage my account?

-The **My Account** section allows you to change and manage your personal or business details.
-You can use this section to:
+The **My Account** tab allows you to change and manage your personal or business details.
+You can use this tab to:

 * Change your personal details, including name and email address
 * Change password